nguyenvukhang/kitty2/docs/kittens/transfer.rst

 .. note::
-   If you dont want to use the ssh kitten, you can install the kitten binary on the remote machine yourself, it is a standalone, statically compiled binary available from the `kitty releases page
+   If you dont want to use the ssh kitten, you can install the kitten binary on the remote machine yourself, it is a standalone, statically compiled binary available from the `alatty releases page
-   <https://github.com/kovidgoyal/kitty/releases>`__.
+   <https://github.com/kovidgoyal/alatty/releases>`__.
 Or you can write your own
    script/program to use the underlying :doc:`file transfer protocol
    </file-transfer-protocol>`.

 Avoiding the confirmation prompt
 ------------------------------------

-Normally, when you start a file transfer kitty will prompt you for confirmation.
+Normally, when you start a file transfer alatty will prompt you for confirmation.
 This is to ensure that hostile programs running on a remote machine cannot read/write files on your computer without your permission.
 If the remote machine is trusted, then you can disable the confirmation prompt by: